deeplearning540/deeplearning540.github.io/source/lesson07/content.rst

 .. admonition:: Question 1

-   The advantage of mini-batched based optimisation compared to online gradient descent or full data set gradient descent is ...
+   Overfitting describes the situation where ...

-   1. a mini-batch represents the entire data set and hence is enough to optimize on
+   1. a neural network produces predictions that are more precise than the training data set allows

-   2. the optimisation converges faster
+   2. a neural network produces random predictions

-   3. the optimisation can be performed in memory independent of the data set size
+   3. a neural network learns the distribution of the training and test data exactly

-   4. the optimisation will converge always into a global optimum
+   4. a neural network learns the distribution of the training data exactly and is incapable to predict the test set well

 .. raw:: html